nickhodge/BoxKite.Twitter/README.md

 * Note: Sample Windows 8.1 app under development, will be in a separate repo

 ##To Build:
-* VS2012 with latest NuGet supporting PCLs (Portable Class Libraries)
+* VS2013 with latest NuGet supporting PCLs (Portable Class Libraries)
+* Project is VS2013, but code should work and build in VS2012

 ##API Coverage, With Tests & Intellisense Comments
 [From Twitter REST API v1.1](https://dev.twitter.com/docs/api/1.1)